 Dr. Tarcha is a certified Cranial Facial Release Specialist.
-She has helped patients suffering from migraine headaches, sinus congestion, deviated septum, Trigeminal Neuralgia, Bell’s Palsy, and other neurological conditions.
+She has helped patients suffering from migraine headaches, sinus congestion, deviated septum, post-concussion syndrome, Trigeminal Neuralgia, and other neurological conditions.

 Sinus sufferers have tried everything from nasal sprays, Neti pots, de-congestion medications like Claritin, and sinus surgery.
 Many who have tried surgery, are still left with the same symptoms of post-nasal drip, trouble breathing, and congestion after paying thousands of dollars.
 The average costs of these surgeries like turbinate reduction, septoplasty, and balloon sinuplasty range from $9,000 to $15,000.